Effect of quintessence dark energy on the shadow of Hayward black holes with spherical accretion: Light deflection by the quintessence Hayward black hole

 To obtain the light deflection of quintessence Hayward black holes we study the null geodesics in the space-time of such black holes.
 Thus, we consider the Euler-Lagrange equation as follows

 where the Lagrangian density ${\cal L}$ is given by

 $\dot{x}^{\mu}$ is the photon four-velocity, i.e., $\dot{x}^{\mu}=\frac{\partial x^{\mu}}{\partial s}$ where $s$ denotes the affine parameter.
-Without loss of generality, we consider the motion in the equatorial plane and impose two conditions $\theta=\frac{\pi}{2}$ and $\dot{\theta}=0$ .
+For a spherically symmetric space-time without loss of generality, we consider the motion in the equatorial plane and impose two conditions $\theta=\frac{\pi}{2}$ and $\dot{\theta}=0$ .
 Also, since the metric coefficients have no explicit dependence on $t$ and $\varphi$ coordinates, there are two conserved quantities corresponding to the energy $E$ and angular momentum $L$, of the photon.
 Now, using equations (\ref{2}), (\ref{6}) and (\ref{7}) one can find

 where $h=0$ and $h=1$ correspond to the null-like and time-like geodesics, respectively.
 Considering the null geodesics with $h=0$ and using equation (\ref{10}), the effective potential can be rewrite as